 What are the advantages of Composite Resin Bonding?Unlike other alternative dental treatments such as porcelain veneer placement which require two or more visits to your dental practice to complete, Composite Resin Bonding can be completed in just one single appointment, which obviously makes things quicker and more convenient for you.
 It is therefore a fast and effective way to fix minor cosmetic issues that you might have.
 Because of the way in which this treatment is carried out, whereby the composite material used is hardened using UV light the moment it’s applied, it means that the teeth that you’ve had treated can bite down by the end of the treatment appointment – so it’s extremely convenient and won’t disrupt your everyday life in any way.
 Composite Resin Bonding is also a very non-invasive procedure, meaning that unlike other alternative treatments such as crowns and veneers, which require part of the treated tooth to be permanently removed, composite resin bonding only requires the surface of your teeth to be roughened to ensure that the resin bonds correctly – meaning that the structure of your teeth remains intact at all times.

-How much does Composite Resin Bonding cost?The cost of Composite Resin Bonding treatment is between £199-£250 per tooth, depending on the degrees of difficulty, and how much of the specialist materials have to be used in your specific case.
+How much does Composite Resin Bonding cost in Essex?The cost of Composite Resin Bonding treatment in Essex is between £199-£250 per tooth, depending on the degrees of difficulty, and how much of the specialist materials have to be used in your specific case.